 Most errors and technical failures in clinical trials arise due to the improper selection of clinical trial designs.
-The clinical trial design selection will also have a strong impact on the cost and time associated with clinical trials.
-The expected outcomes shall be thoughtfully addressed while designing a clinical trial and the selection of clinical trial designs varies with the phase of the trial, stage of drug development, expected outcome, patient population factors, disease type, and many other such factors.
+The clinical trial design selection will have a strong impact on the cost and time associated with clinical trials.
+The expected outcomes shall be thought out and carefully addressed while designing a clinical trial.
+The selection of clinical trial designs varies with the phase of the trial, stage of drug development, expected outcome, patient population factors, disease type, and many other such factors.

-In any clinical research, the aim of a researcher is to design a study, which would be able to derive a valid and meaningful scientific conclusion using appropriate statistical methods that can be translated to the “real world” setting.
+In any clinical research, a researcher aims to design a study to derive a valid and meaningful scientific conclusion using appropriate statistical methods which can translate to the “real world” setting.

 Clinical trial designs